Skip to content

 You may be familiar with a biopsy.
 We take a piece of tissue from some bodily organ—such as the skin—and examine it in a laboratory to look for signs of cancer, autoimmune disease, or other illness.

-A sardonic medical joke holds that when patients enter a hospital or doctor's office, one of the first procedures is the "wallet biopsy"—checking the insurance coverage.
+A sardonic medical joke holds that when patients enter a hospital or doctor's office, one of the first procedures is the "wallet biopsy"—checking their ability to pay.

 The consequences flow from there.
 Take colon cancer screening for asymptomatic patients.
 Most people should start with a stool test.
 Yet those with comprehensive insurance are more likely to be referred directly to colonoscopy.